LLNL/Abmarl/paper/paper.md

 # Statement of need

+In 2016, `@gym` published OpenAi Gym, an interface for single-agent simulations.
+This interface has become one of the most popular connections between simulation and training in reinformcent learning experimentation.
+It has been used by the standard set of benchmarks for single-agent reinforcement learning, including the Arcade Learning Environment `[@arcade]`.
+Since then the field of DRL has exploded in both algorithm development and simulation design, and over the past a few years researchers have been extending their interest to MultiAgent Reinforcement Learning (MARL).

+MARL has shown exceptional promise towards artificial general intelligence.
+Surprisingly complex and hierarchical behavior emerges in the interaction among multiple agents, especially when those agents differ in their objectives `[@hide-n-seek]`....

+...
+Several projects have attempted to define a standard set of benchmark scenarios for MultiAgent problems; such as MAgent `[@magent]`, Starcraft `[@smac]`, and Neural MMO `[@neuralmmo]`.
+However, each of these couples the interface with the underlying simulation.
+Notably, `@pettingzoo` has attempted to unify some of the more popular simulations under a single interface, giving researchers easier and access to these simulations.
+While this is a step towards a standard multiagent interace, these are still tied to a specific set of already-built simulations.

+Abmarl provides

+Abmarl appr

+...
+The field of MARL provides an overwhelming set of choices for the simulations, the learning algorithms, and the software frameworks.
+Among these, RLlib `[@rllib]` has risen as one of the top choices, supporting many state-of-the-art algorithms, support for training on HPC platforms, and an open-ended simulation interface.
+Although RLlib provides the skeleton for connecting simulations with trainers, its simulation interface does not provide
+While their most popular `MultiAgentEnv`.

+Running MultiAgent Reinforcement Learning experiments

 <!-- TODO: Supply a statement of need of connecting Agent Based Simulations with MultiAgent
 Reinforcement Learning.
 Main points:
-1. Gym.Env is a standard interfance for single-agent RL that allowed practitioners to set a speciic goal towards an environment design, reuse other's work, create algorithms designed for a single simulation interface.
+1. Gym.Env is a standard interfance for single-agent RL that allowed practitioners to set a speciic goal towards an simulation design, reuse other's work, create algorithms designed for a single simulation interface.
-2. Movement towards MARL, and while there have been lots of great baseline environments (include citations here), they have all been tied to specific environments.
+2. Movement towards MARL, and while there have been lots of great baseline simulatoin (include citations here), they have all been tied to specific simulation.
 3. Abmarl provides an interface for simulations that are naturally implemented as agent-based simulations.
 4. Additionally, Abmarl simplifies the "learning curve" needed to get started with